Case Studies Joining the dots and suggesting seamless approaches to problem solving

 Summary

-Migrating to and developing a patient level costing solution (PLICS) programme has been a prominent topic of conversation for the costing community in Health and Social for years now, especially following its successful adoption within other jurisdictions.
-Trusts and the Strategic Planning and Performance Group (SPPG) alike have recognised the value of integrating a PLICS programme to enhance analytical capabilities and the quality and granularity of Health and Social Care (HSC) financial information.
-By integrating a PLICS programme, providers and commissioners would be able to better understand how resources are used to identify opportunities for cost reduction, improved efficiencies and achieving clinical level ownership.
+Migrating to and developing a patient-level information and costing solution (PLICS) programme has been a prominent topic of conversation for the costing community in health and social for years now, especially following its successful adoption within other jurisdictions.
+Trusts and the Strategic Planning and Performance Group (SPPG) alike have recognised the value of integrating a PLICS programme to enhance analytical capabilities and the quality and granularity of health and social care (HSC) financial information.
+By integrating a PLICS programme, providers and commissioners can better understand how resources are used to identify opportunities for cost reduction, improved efficiencies and achieving clinical level ownership.

-As an increasing number of Northern Ireland Trusts began reaching the end of their original costing systems’ lifetimes and a drive to deliver PLICS data as quickly as possible, a decision to initiate a tender process was made.
+As an increasing number of Northern Ireland Trusts began reaching the end of their original costing systems’ lifetimes, and amidst a drive to deliver PLICS data as quickly as possible, a decision to initiate a tender process was made.

-Although the tender process – managed by colleagues in the Business Services Organisation Procurement and Logistics Service (BSO PaLS) – was lengthy, CACI’s patient level costing solution, Synergy, came out on top thanks to its costs and exceptional quality, along with CACI’s project team’s demonstrated understanding of the Northern Ireland landscape through their previous experiences.
+Although the tender process, managed by colleagues in the Business Services Organisation Procurement and Logistics Service (BSO PaLS), was lengthy, CACI’s patient level costing solution, Synergy, came out on top thanks to its cost efficiency and exceptional functionality, along with the CACI project team’s demonstrable understanding of the Northern Irish landscape.

 Industry